Select Page

 My first point of my classroom management plan is to set up the school year right.
 On the first day of school I do activities where I get to know my students’ interests and let them get to know me.
 This helps to build positive relationships with students.

 I do this in a simple way by having a bag filled with things that I like.
 Students help me take the things out of the bag and I briefly talk about the things I like.
 Then I give students a worksheet with a picture of a bag on it.
 Students draw in things that they like.
 I take note of these things and bring them up in conversations and see if I can incorporate some of their interests in my lessons.
+Find this activity to do with your class here.

 During the first week of school I also teach my students our class rules.
 I do this by making a class agreement with my students.
 We read picture books that share different values.
 We make a list of all the values these books teach.
 At the end of the week, I help my students put this list into different categories.
 Those become our class rules.
 I type them up and print them out on a poster.
 Then I have my students write their name on the poster.
 I tell students that as they write their name, they are agreeing to follow these values or rules.
+Learn about all of the first day of school activities I do in my 2nd grade classroom in this blog post here.

 I also give my students some explicit instruction on what these rules are.
 I make an anchor chart of what it means to be respectful and examples of how students can show respect to their classmates, and their teacher, and their school.

-be respectful anchor chart
+classroom management anchor chart

 I make another anchor chart to help my students learn what being responsible means.
 With the chart, students help sort different scenarios and say whatever they show being responsible or not.
+Find these interactive anchor charts to make with your students here.

 As part of a classroom management plan sample, it is not only important to explicitly teach the rules of your classroom but also the procedures of your classroom.